wassupluke/Launcher/docs/build.md

 {{% hint warning %}}
 Note: These builds are not signed.
-They are in built in debug mode and only suitable for testing.
+They are built in debug mode and are only suitable for testing.
 {{% /hint %}}